 BEL benefits from strong ties with:

-1) the Institute of Neuroscience of Systems, a mixed team between the Aix-Marseille University and the INSERM.
+2) the Institut de Neuroscience de la Timone a mixed team between the Aix-Marseille University and the CNRS with shared interests in Neurotechnology.

 Consistent with our founding vision outlined above, we welcome collaborations with like-minded academic and industrial teams.
 Working with industry, in particular, is an important part of our mission.
 Since our school belongs to the Ministry of Industry, such collaborations are relatively straightforward to setup and can be mutually beneficial.
 We operate based on an “open source” model, where our core technologies and know-how are disseminated to the scientific community via publications, conference presentations etc. Industrial partners can benefit from working with us by (1) learning about organic bioelectronics from one of the leading groups in the field, and (2) getting visibility through joint publications, presentations etc. On the other hand, knowledge developed in our Department is disseminated openly, hence does not “belong” to any particular industrial partner.
 Otherwise said, we gladly offer our extensive knowledge to industry, but with the understanding that we maintain our freedom to disseminate and to engage in research with multiple partners.